MohammadMaftoun/YOLO-and-Its-Applications/README.md

     Train YOLO on Custom Dataset:
         Users can take their datasets (e.g., images of specific products, animals, etc.) and retrain the YOLO model to recognize those objects.
 This is often done using the transfer learning technique, where the pre-trained YOLO model is further trained on the new dataset.
     Deploy for Real-Time Applications:
         YOLO is commonly deployed in applications that require fast decision-making, like monitoring security feeds or driving cars autonomously.
-The repository might provide templates or examples to integrate YOLO with such systems.
+The repository might provide templates or examples for integrating YOLO with such systems.

 # 5. Contributing: